 Lord Lennox, sent to Scotland by Queen Elizabeth to act as regent, was murdered, leaving Margaret to fight on alone.
 Undaunted, she engineered the marriage of her surviving son Charles to Elizabeth, daughter of the Countess of Shrewsbury, Bess of Hardwick, for which Elizabeth imprisoned her yet again.

 From the Tower of London she corresponded with Mary Queen of Scots, with whom she achieved reconciliation, believing her to be maligned.
 Yet she constantly quarrelled with her cousin Queen Elizabeth, who may have sent Lord Leicester to poison her.
 Both women were remarkable, courageous and devious, battling with adversity throughout their lives.

 Margaret Douglas, duplicitous and constantly threatened by both danger and deceit, nonetheless survived the dangers that beset her from birth.
-She was guided by common sense and the strength of her religious faith, qualities which descended from her to her grandson King James IV & I.
+She was guided by common sense and the strength of her religious faith, qualities which descended from her to her grandson King James VI & I.